-Cannabis Is Used for Medicine and Recreation in Central Asia and China2000 BCE:
+Cannabis Is Used for Medicine and Recreation in Central Asia and China

 In central Asia and China, cannabis is used as herbal medicine and to make paper and cloth.
 Almost 1,300 years later (around 700 BCE), the Scythians (Iranian nomads in central Asia) use cannabis recreationally, inhaling the smoke from smouldering seeds and flowers to produce a high.

-Roman Texts Cite Cannabis as Cure for Illnesses and Ailments79 CE:
+Roman Texts Cite Cannabis as Cure for Illnesses and Ailments

 Pliny the Elder, a Roman scientist and historian, writes, “The roots boiled in water ease cramped joints, gout too and similar violent pain.”
 By 800 CE, hashish (cannabis resin) is widely used in religious ceremonies throughout India, the Middle East and parts of Asia.

-Explorers Bring Cannabis to Canada, Used for Textiles and Rope1500:
+Explorers Bring Cannabis to Canada, Used for Textiles and Rope